 A neck strap is worn around the neck like a necklace.
 A cross-body strap is worn over one shoulder and hangs the camera towards the opposite hip.

 Harness straps are the most intense option.
-These are usually only used by professional photographers who are rocking multiple cameras or shooting in challenging positions.
-A harness strap is worn like a backpack and provides the highest level of security and stability.
+Furthermore, professional photographers use these when they rock multiple cameras or shoot in challenging positions.
+Photographers wear a harness strap like a backpack to provide the highest level of security and stability.

 Wrist straps are the most low-key strap option.
 Compared to other styles, wrist straps have less bulk and are the least likely to get in your way while taking photos.
 They’re quickly attached to and removed from your wrist, and they easily fit in camera cases and gear bags.